-Chief Black is an Executive Fellow for the Police Foundation, dedicated to advancing policing through innovation and science.
-She serves as Vice Chair for the Northern Arizona Regional Training Academy Users Group, is a Member of the Yavapai County Justice and Mental Health Coalition, and Advisory Council Member for the Coalition of Compassion and Justice and the National Emergency Responders Assistance Program.
-Chief Black is a charter member of Prescott Area Women who Care, serves on the Board of Directors for the Boys and Girls Clubs of Central Arizona, and is very proud to be a Big in Blue to Little Sister Kirra through Yavapai Big Brothers Big Sisters; additionally, she actively supports a number of local charitable organizations.
-The YWCA honored her as the Public Service Leader of the Year in 2008.
+An Executive Fellow for the Police Foundation, she also serves as Vice Chair of the Northern Arizona Regional Training Academy Users Group, sits on the Yavapai County Justice & Mental Health Coalition, and advises the Coalition of Compassion & Justice and the National Emergency Responders Assistance Program.
+A charter member of Prescott Area Women Who Care, she’s on the Board of the Boys & Girls Clubs of Central Arizona, and is a “Big in Blue” mentor through Yavapai Big Brothers Big Sisters.
+In 2008, she was honored as the YWCA’s Public Service Leader of the Year.

 Chief Black and her husband Tim have been married for over 18 years; they have three children and one grandchild.